Training for Kilimanjaro – Do I need to be an Olympic athlete?

 Hydration and nutrition

 Like everything food and water are just as important when you are hiking Kilimanjaro.
 It’s important to have enough fuel and water to keep you going for the whole day.
 You need at least three litres of water during the day to help with acclimatisation and general hydration.
-The food on the mountains is excellent and there’s plenty of it.
+The food on the mountain is excellent and there’s plenty of it.
 If you still have an appetite then you need to eat as much as you can when you can.
 Snacks are also important on Kilimanjaro, you never want to be hungry while hiking but grazing throughout the day.
 We put together a guide on how to eat before, during, and after an expedition if you’re interested in reading up on it!

 Walking “Pole Pole”